By using this site, you agree to the Privacy Policy and Terms of Use.

 When starchy foods are heated, water penetrates starch granules causing amylose and amylopectin chains to unfold in a process called gelatinization.
 This makes hot rice, pasta, and potatoes easily digestible, leading to rapid blood sugar spikes as enzymes quickly break down the exposed chains.

 Cooling triggers a remarkable molecular reorganization.
-According to research published in the Asia Pacific Journal of Clinical Nutrition, the starch chains realign into tightly ordered crystal structures called retrograded starch.
+According to Sonia et al. (Asia Pacific Journal of Clinical Nutrition, 2015), the starch chains realign into tightly ordered crystal structures called retrograded starch.
 These crystals resist digestive enzymes, allowing the starch to reach the colon intact where gut bacteria ferment it into beneficial compounds like butyrate.

 The FDA and AOAC officially classify this retrograded starch as dietary fiber for nutrition labeling purposes, despite being chemically identical to the original starch molecule.